Unique ergodicity of the horocycle flow of a higher genus compact surface with no conjugate points and continuous Green bundles: Geometry of surfaces without conjugate points

 Finally, there exists $Q = Q(M) > 0$ such that the Hausdorff distance between any two biasymptotic geodesics in $T^1\tilde M$ is bounded from above by $Q$. \end{lemma}

 The set $\tilde I(v),\, v\in T^1 \tilde M$, will be called the interval of $v$.
 It is said to be trivial if it is equal to $\{v\}$.
 In the quotient, we define for $v\in T^1M$

-The existence of strips is the most obvious difference with strict negative curvature.
-A way to simplify this problem is to turn them into single orbits as follows.
-Consider the equivalence relation $\sim$ on $T^1 M$ defined by
+The existence of strips is the most obvious difference between the structure of strict negatively curved surfaces and the structure of the surface $M$ with the present conditions.
+A way to simplify the dynamics of the geodesic flow on the strips is to identify them into single orbits as follows.